scanzy/electric-scraper/README.md

 - [x] implement retry on other websites if scraping fails
 - [x] add selector to recognize not found items
 - [x] add websearch for url pattern matching
+- [x] add support for subdomain matching, to support .co.jp domains
 - [ ] add prompt to let AI analyze new sites and add them to config

 TODO (low priority):
 - [o] add tests for MCP server
+- [ ] use optional fields in config: keywords, notFound, fields, files
+- [ ] use jsonschema library for config validation
+- [ ] add tests for config functions, using monkeypatching
 - [ ] upload to PyPI
 - [ ] improve and activate pdf scraping
 - [ ] add support for images, not working yet